ELY3M/elys-switch-guide.github.io/docs/user_guide/sysnand/launching_cfw.md

 ### Instructions

 !!! tip ""
-    1. Power on your Switch into RCM, and inject the Hekate payload
+    1. Power on your Switch into RCM, and inject the fusee-primary.bin payload
-    2. Navigate to `Launch` using the touch screen
-    3. Find `Atmosphere FSS0 SYS` and launch it
+	2. you should see blue screen with sept and it will boot into Atmosphere.

 Your Switch is now booting into Atmosphere.

 To verify Atmosphere launched properly, open the Settings applet, and navigate to System.
 You should see `AMS` next to the version number, as well as an `S` at the end, indicating you are booted into sysMMC.